 Confirm Names and Addresses with Authoritative Sources

 Remember to find an authoritative source for each feature before entering names and addresses.
 Do not enter addresses posted on commercial mapping services (e.g. Google™) unless they have also been confirmed via an authoritative source.
 If you cannot confirm a complete physical address for a feature, it is also acceptable to enter cross streets (e.g., “Smith Boulevard and Cherry Lane”) or even just the name of the nearest road (e.g., “Main Street”).
 Refer to the Name and Address Formatting Guide for more on how to correctly format ambulance service addresses.
-If you’re unsure of how to format Puerto Rican addresses specifically, you can reference other features edited by USGS staff (yellow points) or Advanced Editors (purple points).
+If you’re unsure of how to format Puerto Rican addresses specifically, you can reference other features edited by USGS staff (yellow points) or Advanced Editors (purple points) or refer to the USPS 'Publication 28: Postal Addressing Standards' guide to ensure you capture all address elements completely and understand the common formats you may come across.

 When updating attributes for features in Puerto Rico, we encourage you to enter accents (see Tips and Tricks for Editing in Puerto Rico article linked above), and to use local spellings and nomenclature.
 You do not need to translate or anglicize names or addresses, unless that is what is used by an authoritative source.